ethsana/sana-docs/docs/working-with-ant/configuration.md

-chequebook with v0.5.0 or before, specify `transaction` - [the transaction hash of any Ethereum transaction on the XDAI network](/docs/FAQ#how-can-i-find-a-transaction-hash-for-the---transaction-configuration-parameter) sent from the Bee node's Ethereum address.
+chequebook with v0.5.0 or before, specify `transaction` - [the transaction hash of any Ethereum transaction on the XDAI network](/docs/FAQ#how-can-i-find-a-transaction-hash-for-the---transaction-configuration-parameter) sent from the Ant node's Ethereum address.

 #### --verbosity